sbt/sbt/src/sphinx/Community/Nightly-Builds.rst

 Nightly Builds
 ==============

-See `setup instructions scala-sbt.org/snapshot/docs/Getting-Started/Setup`_ for the latest snapshot.
+See the `setup instructions <http://scala-sbt.org/snapshot/docs/Getting-Started/Setup>`_ for the latest snapshot.